 LLC Protection for Members' Personal Debt in Hawaii

 Like most states, Hawaii does not permit personal creditors of an LLC member to have a court order that the LLC be dissolved and its assets sold to pay off the creditor.
-The charging order and foreclosure are the exclusive remedies available to personal creditors.

-What About Single-Member LLCs?
+What About One-Member Hawaii LLCs?

-The reason personal creditors of individual LLC owners are limited to a charging order is to protect the other members (owners) of the LLC.
+The reason personal creditors of individual LLC owners are limited to a charging order or foreclosure is to protect the other members (owners) of the LLC.
 It doesn’t seem fair that they should suffer because a member incurred personal debts that had nothing to do with their LLC.
 Thus, personal creditors are not permitted to take over the debtor-member’s LLC interest and join in the management of the LLC, or have the LLC dissolved and its assets sold without the other members’ consent.

 Should You Consider Forming Your LLC in Another State?